 So, between midwinter and midsummer, here are some fascinating and fun facts about Sweden.
 Let’s go!

-The meaning of fika – a beautiful tradition from Sweden
+1. The Meaning of Fika: a Beautiful Tradition from Sweden

 Fika (pronounced fee-ka) is both a noun and a verb.
 And, more excitingly, it often comes with cake.
 Often likened to the Danish concept of hygge, fika is slightly different in that it tends to involve tea breaks with friends rather than interior design at home.
 It’s one of my favourite fun facts about Sweden and I fell in love with it so much, I wrote an article all about fika over here.